Flag desecration: Mexico

-The use of the National Symbols (Coat of Arms, Anthem, and National Flag) in Mexico is protected by law.
-In Mexico the desecration of the flag is illegal.
+The use of the national symbols (coat of arms, anthem, and national flag) in Mexico is protected by law.
+In Mexico, the desecration of the national flag and coat of arms is a crime punishable by six months to two years in prison, or a fine of 50 to 3,000 pesos (between US$2 and US$152), or both sanctions.
 Although punishment is not sought often and are usually not harsh, there are a few instances; for example, in 2008 a federal judge convicted an individual for 'desecrating the flag' in a poem.
 The ministry that oversees the use of national symbols requested four years in jail, but the judge only issued a small fine and a public warning.